Applications of Domain Adversarial Neural Network in phase transition of 3D Potts model: Conclusion

 In addition, it was found that using the same network structure, DANN can also clearly determine the types of phase transitions in different states: first-order or second-order phase transition.
-And as $q$ increases, the phenomenon becomes more and more obvious.
+By studying the distribution of the $P_0$’s (DANN outputs) of individual configurations around the predicted critical temperature, we found that, for a second order phase transition of $q=2$, the histogram of $P_0$ has a single peak structure, but the two-peaked distributions appear for $q = 3, 4$ and $5$ of the first order phase transitions.
 This implies that the network successfully captured potential unique information during the training process: not only extracting information about the second-order phase transition, but also identifying the coexistence of two phases in the first-order phase transition.

 The results obtained on the 3D Potts model once again demonstrate the power and stability of DANN.
 At present, for unknown systems or other systems where accurate order parameters cannot be obtained, it becomes extremely difficult to study the phase transition using traditional methods.
 Therefore, we hope that DANN can serve as an alternative method to explore new models or fields, providing a reference value for subsequent theoretical and numerical methods.
 Even utilizing its adversarial learning ability to extract information and transfer features to high-dimensional fields may achieve unexpected results, which is also one of our future research topics.